BorisPaunovic/School-Management-System-API/README.md

 - **Students:** Endpoints to manage student information, including creating, retrieving, updating, and deleting student records.
 - **Teachers:** API endpoints for managing teacher details, such as creating, retrieving, updating, and deleting teacher profiles.
 - **Courses:** Endpoints to handle course management operations, including creating, retrieving, updating, and deleting courses.
+- **Coubtries:*Endpoints for managing coutries information : updating ,deleting, retrieving and deleting.
+- - **Subjects:*Endpoints for managing Subject information : updating ,deleting, retrieving and deleting.
+  - And the linking tables : CoursesSubjects,StudentsCourses,TeacherCourses
 Additional features include:

-- **Authentication and Authorization:** Secure endpoints using authentication and authorization mechanisms to control access to sensitive data and operations.
+- **Authentication and Authorization:**(In progress) Secure endpoints using authentication and authorization mechanisms to control access to sensitive data and operations.
 - **Validation and Error Handling:** Built-in validation and error handling mechanisms to ensure data integrity and provide meaningful error responses.
 - **Swagger Documentation:** Integration with Swagger UI for interactive API documentation, allowing easy exploration of available endpoints and testing of requests.